Use your savings to reduce your interest payments

 Our Offset Mortgage takes into account other money you have with us when working out your interest payments.
 So every pound that’s in an eligible savings or current account with us, is one less pound you’ll pay mortgage interest on.
 Say you have a £100,000 mortgage, savings of £20,000 and a current account with £1,000 in it.
 You’ll only pay interest on the difference between the money you have and the money you owe – which in this case is £79,000.

 Offset Mortgages are interest only mortgages, which means you’re responsible for paying off the capital.
-You’ll need to show you have a sound plan in place to achieve this – it could be an endowment policy, an investment or another savings plan.
+You’ll need to show you have a repayment strategy in place to achieve this – it could be an endowment policy, an investment or another savings plan.

 Things to bear in mind

 - applicants must have a sole salary of £50,000 or a joint salary of £75,000 (or less if one of you earns £50,000 or more).
 If you have any questions on income eligibility, give us a call on 0800 48 24 48†.

 - this type of mortgage requires a repayment strategy.
 Learn more about which repayment strategies are acceptable for our purposes here

 - we don’t lend for business purposes or Buy to Let

 - Early Repayment Charges may apply depending on your interest rate or if you pay it all off early